Sesame Park: Sesame Park

 Basil the Bear from Sesame Park, in a knight's armour.
-This puppet, along with fellow characters Katie, Chaos, and Louis are all on display in the CBC Museum.
+This puppet, along with fellow characters Katie, Chaos, and Louis were displayed in the CBC Museum before its closure in 2017.

 In 1996, the CBC decided to take on the job of producing different kinds of content for the series; specifically to have their own "street".
 Producer Shirley Greenfield and screenwriter Jill Golick decided to set the show in a park, rather than on an urban street.
 A new half-hour series entitled Sesame Park was born.
 The series premiered in September 1996.
 It joined the CBC Playground lineup on October 21, along with Wimzie's House.

 The show's animated sequences were created in Toronto, while live-action segments were shot in Regina, Vancouver, and Winnipeg.

 Sesame Park was cancelled in 2001 for undisclosed reasons.

 Characters

 Added to the cast were a Muppet kitten named Chaos (who is similar to Elmo, serving the same role, and is named after Golick's own cat), and a human character named Ray.
 Basil was now played by Bob Stutt.

 Guest appearances included Red Green, a Canadian situation-comedy character played by Steve Smith, Eric Peterson as Old King Cole, and Janet-Laine Green as Goldilocks.